temporalio/documentation/docs/namespaces.md

 Unlike local namespaces which provide at-most-once semantics for activity execution, Global Namespaces can only support at-least-once semantics.
 Temporal XDC relies on asynchronous replication of events across clusters, so in the event of a failover it is possible that activity gets dispatched again on the new active cluster due to a replication task lag.
-This also means that whenever workflow execution is updated after a failover by the new cluster, any previous replication tasks for that execution cannot be applied.
-This results in loss of some progress made by the workflow execution in the previous active cluster.
+This also means that whenever Workflow execution is updated after a failover by the new cluster, any previous replication tasks for that execution cannot be applied.
+This results in loss of some progress made by the Workflow execution in the previous active cluster.
 During such conflict resolution, Temporal re-injects any external events like Signals to the new history before discarding replication tasks.
-Even though some progress could rollback during failovers, Temporal provides the guarantee that workflows won’t get stuck and will continue to make forward progress.
+Even though some progress could rollback during failovers, Temporal provides the guarantee that Workflows won’t get stuck and will continue to make forward progress.

 ## Visibility API
 All Visibility APIs are allowed on both active and standby clusters.
-This enables [Temporal Web](https://github.com/temporalio/temporal-web) to work seamlessly for Global Namespaces as all visibility records for workflow executions can be queried from any cluster the namespace is replicated to.
+This enables [Temporal Web](https://github.com/temporalio/temporal-web) to work seamlessly for Global Namespaces as all visibility records for
+Workflow executions can be queried from any cluster the namespace is replicated to.
 Applications making API calls directly to the Temporal Visibility API will continue to work even if a Global Namespace is in standby mode.
-However, they might see a lag due to replication delay when querying the workflow execution state from a standby cluster.
+However, they might see a lag due to replication delay when querying the Workflow execution state from a standby cluster.

 ## CLI
 The Temporal CLI can also be used to query the namespace config or perform failovers.
 Here are some useful commands.